 With over 250 smart, committed employees and nearly unlimited financial resources, we developed amazing technology for marketing and selling furniture.

-The economics of doing so, however, were horrendous.
+The economics of doing so, however, was horrendous.

 Furniture isn’t easy for shoppers to understand online.
 As a result, we had to lower prices significantly to prompt “it’s so cheap, I’ll take a chance” purchases.
 And, once we sold a sofa, the expense of delivering it was punishing.